Seven disconnected tools with no shared truth

 Case Study · 2024

-Onewind unifies configuration management, sector mapping and NDVI intelligence into a single, calm workspace for GE Renewables — powering teams across Germany and multiple global sites — replacing spreadsheets, tribal knowledge and a tangle of disconnected tools.
+Aeris is a cloud workspace that unifies configuration management, sector mapping and NDVI intelligence for Apex Renewables — one hosted instance serving teams across Germany and multiple global sites, replacing spreadsheets, tribal knowledge and a tangle of disconnected desktop tools.

-This case study covers the end-to-end UX redesign of Onewind — a platform that unifies wind-turbine configuration and precision-agriculture operations under one canvas.
-The work spans research, information architecture, interaction design, and a design system that replaced seven disconnected tools with a single source of truth.
+This case study covers the end-to-end UX redesign of Aeris — a cloud platform that unifies wind-turbine configuration and precision-agriculture operations in one browser workspace.
+Multi-tenant, role-scoped and live for every site, it spans research, information architecture, interaction design and a design system that replaced seven disconnected desktop tools and spreadsheets with a single, always-current source of truth.

 Problem Statements & How We Overcame Them